DDoS-Leaks/TLS-FLOODER/README.md

-`<center>This script can take down sites that use cloudflare uam, and can also take down nasa.gov and pastebin.com sites. / tls-bypass.js was updated adding uam bypass along with flooder</center>`
+`This script can take down sites that use cloudflare uam, and can also take down nasa.gov and pastebin.com sites. / tls-bypass.js was updated adding uam bypass along with flooder`

 #
 ## First install the required modules